gridai/grid-docs/docs/features/datastores/faq.md

 Slack](https://gridai-community.slack.com) if this limit poses challenges for your workflow; we're happy to assist with alternatives or discuss what a more appropriate usage tier would look like for your usage.

-## Does Grid have a limit on Datastore size? {#datastore-size-limit}

-Yes, Grid DataStore max size is 1.5 TB.
-For security reasons, we only allow you to upload data for 12 hours continuously.
-If your data is too big to upload in a 12 hour period, it will stop uploading.
-Initiating `grid datastore create <args...>` again will resume the upload.

-**_PRODUCT TEAM: LITERALLY NONE OF THIS IS TRUE.
-WHERE DID THIS COME FROM??!_**

 ## Where does Grid mount my Datastore in a Session or Run?